McDonnell Douglas F/A-18 Hornet: Redesigning the YF-17

 The F-18, initially known as McDonnell Douglas Model 267, was drastically modified from the YF-17.
 For carrier operations, the airframe, undercarriage, and tailhook were strengthened, folding wings and catapult attachments were added, and the landing gear was widened.
+Another wheel was added to the front landing gear as well.
 To meet Navy range and reserves requirements, McDonnell increased fuel capacity by 4460 lb, by enlarging the dorsal spine and adding a 96-gallon fuel tank to each wing.
 A "snag" was added to the wing's leading edge and stabilators to prevent an aeroelastic flutter discovered in the F-15 stabilator.
 The wings and stabilators were enlarged, the aft fuselage widened by 4 in, and the engines canted outward at the front.
 These changes added 10000 lb to the gross weight, bringing it to 37000 lb.
 The YF-17's control system was replaced with a fully digital fly-by-wire system with quadruple redundancy, the first to be installed in a production fighter.
+The airframe was designed for a service life of 6,000 flight hours.

 Originally, plans were to acquire a total of 780 aircraft of three variants: the single-seat F-18A fighter and A-18A attack aircraft, differing only in avionics, and the dual-seat TF-18A, which retained full mission capability of the F-18 with a reduced fuel load.
 Following improvements in avionics and multifunction displays, and a redesign of external stores stations, the A-18A and F-18A were able to be combined into one aircraft.
 Starting in 1980, the aircraft began to be referred to as the F/A-18A, and the designation was officially announced on 1 April 1984.
 The TF-18A was redesignated F/A-18B.